Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Future challenges

 As mentioned in the previous works, distributed operation of RIS can be very beneficial, especially with respect to the discussed application in disaster environments.
-Distributed RIS operation requires that each RIS or its part should be attached to a sensor node with respective capabilities, i.e. memory, signal processor, battery, etc. Correspondingly, the entire set of wirelessly connected RIS needs to be arranged in wireless sensor/actuator network.
-Subsequently, the wireless networking aspects need to be investigated, in particular the higher layers, such as network and transport layers.
+Distributed RIS operation requires that each RIS or its part should be attached to a sensor node with respective capabilities, i.e. memory, signal processor, battery, etc. Correspondingly, the entire set of wirelessly connected RISs needs to be arranged in wireless sensor/actuator network.
+Subsequently, the wireless networking aspects need to be investigated, in particular the higher OSI layers, such as network and transport layers.

 In this context, routing and topology control for the RIS network (not to confuse with the target network, for which the smart environment is created) are of special interest.
-These aspects are difficult to optimize due to a very complex dependency between the communication environment and the results of the optimization.
-Hence, it seems that the most promising optimization methods in this context will be based either on metaheuristics or on game theory.
+These aspects are difficult to optimize due to a complex dependency between the communication environment and the optimization of the phase shifts for the target application.
+Hence, it seems that the most promising design method will be based either on metaheuristics or on game theory.
 The latter seems promising due to the ad hoc behavior of RIS-equipped nodes.